domainenguoh/3group_2024/README.md

 ### Humaneval SFT Trainer Model

 The `humaneval_SFTTrainer_model` is a fine-tuned model developed by the finegptproject, designed for code generation tasks using the HumanEval benchmark.
 This model is fine-tuned from the `unsloth/tinyllama-bnb-4bit` base model, which is a variant of the TinyLlama model optimized for efficiency.
 The TinyLlama project aims to pretrain a 1.1B Llama model on 3 trillion tokens.
 Licensed under the Apache License 2.0, the fine-tuning process aimed to enhance the base model's performance on programming problems from the HumanEval dataset, thereby improving its ability to generate accurate and relevant code solutions.
 This model plays a key role in our research, helping us assess the influence of cognitive biases on code generation.
 For more details and to access the model, visit [Hugging Face](https://huggingface.co/finegptproject/humaneval_SFTTrainer_model).

+## Comparing Models

+After comparing our fine-tuned TinyLlama model (humaneval_SFTTrainer_model) with GPT-2 across 20 different prompts, including those addressing biases, and testing with over a hundred cases, we found that our model outperformed GPT-2.
+Using a pass@k evaluation, our model achieved an accuracy of 32%, while GPT-2 managed 21%.
+This demonstrates that our model handles various prompts more effectively and exhibits stronger overall performance, particularly in addressing complex scenarios.

+TinyLlama generally performs better across most of the tests compared to GPT-2.
+This is evident in the higher pass@k scores in many instances.
+GPT-2 shows very limited success, with a pass@k score of 0 for most of the tests, except for a few cases where it matches or comes close to the performance of TinyLlama.

+For example:
+HumanEval/27 - TinyLlama outperforms GPT-2 in the "Gender" variant of the test (pass@k of 0.4 vs. 0).
+In the "Original" and "Framing" variants, TinyLlama also performs better, though both models struggle.
+HumanEval/47 TinyLlama shows a marked advantage in both the "Original" (0.6) and "Gender" (0.4) variants, where GPT-2 fails completely (0.0).

+### TinyLlama's Advantage:

+The fine-tuning of TinyLlama seems to give it an edge, especially in scenarios that involve variations such as "Gender" or "Framing."
+This suggests that TinyLlama may have a better capacity to handle nuanced or slightly modified inputs compared to GPT-2.

+### GPT-2's Limited Success:

+GPT-2 struggles significantly across most tests, which could be due to its architecture and lack of fine-tuning on similar tasks.
+Its performance suggests it is less capable of generalizing or adapting to the specific challenges posed by these HumanEval problems.

+###  Conclusion:
+The fine-tuned TinyLlama model generally performs better than GPT-2 across the tests, demonstrating the benefits of fine-tuning for specific evaluation tasks like HumanEval.
+However, both models exhibit weaknesses on certain tests, which could be due to the complexity or specific nature of those problems.
+The consistent underperformance of GPT-2 highlights the importance of task-specific adaptations to improve model accuracy in such evaluation scenarios.

 ## Website